 Vision and robotic systems have become an important part of keeping an organization competitive.
 Our training systems teach the principles of automation including Vision, Robotics, Programmable Logic Control, hydraulics, and pneumatics in an environment designed to maximize learning.
 Our labs use industry-standard equipment so trainees can return to work and readily apply the new skills.

 Our networked lab enables up to twelve trainees to work on the system at the same time, providing an efficient learning environment.
 The training systems utilize Allen-Bradley PLC controllers, Keyence Vision system, and Intellitik five-axis robots all within a cell and connected via Ethernet.
-Automation Studio, a simulation software, allows students to design and test programs prior to downloading to the cell.
-The training systems also include bar code scanner, fiber optic sensors, and position sensors.
+Automation Studio, a simulation software, allows students to design and test programs before downloading to the cell.
+The training systems also include bar code scanners, fiber optic sensors, and position sensors.